alaincaltieri/financialfallacies/_posts/2023-10-18-pay_off_your_mortgage_early.markdown

 1. "The Total Money Makeover" by Dave Ramsey.
 [Book Link](https://www.amazon.com/Total-Money-Makeover-Classic-Financial/dp/1595555277).
 Provides insights on managing debts including home loans.

-2. "Bogle on Mutual Funds: New Perspectives For The Intelligent Investor" by John C. Bogle [Book Link](https://www.amazon.com/Bogle-Mutual-Funds-Perspectives-Intelligent/dp/111908833X).
+2. "Bogle on Mutual Funds: New Perspectives For The Intelligent Investor" by John C. Bogle.
+[Book Link](https://www.amazon.com/Bogle-Mutual-Funds-Perspectives-Intelligent/dp/111908833X).
 To learn for whom and when investing is better than paying off low-interest debts.

 3. "The Mortgage Wars: Inside Fannie Mae, Big-Money Politics, and the Collapse of the American Dream" by Timothy F. Howard.
 [Book Link](https://www.amazon.com/Mortgage-Wars-Big-Money-Politics-Collapse/dp/0071821090).